programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 1              1918-05-11  http://newspapers.library.wales/view/3581057/3581061/27/ AllotmentAndGarden
 <...the result of the data frame results have been removed...>
 ```
-Note that in this sample data, field name are included in the header for convenience:  story_title, story_date_published,storyy_url and search_term_used.
+Note that in this sample data, field names are included in the header for convenience:  story_title, story_date_published,storyy_url and search_term_used.

 As noted above, our goal here is to insert the sample data that is now stored in the sampleData data frame into the MySQL table tbl_newspaper_search_results.
 We can do this a couple different ways, including looping through each row of the data frame and executing an INSERT command like we did above.
-Here, we'll use one command to insert all of the rows in sampleData at one time: dbWriteTable:
+Here though, we'll use one command to insert all of the rows in sampleData at one time: *dbWriteTable*.

 ```
 dbWriteTable(storiesDb, value = sampleData, row.names = FALSE, name = "tbl_newspaper_search_results", append = TRUE )